• ROENFR

 c) a copy of the identity card;

-d) curriculum vitae;
+d) a curriculum vitae;

-e) criminal record certificate;
+e) a criminal record certificate;

 (3) Validated members of the specialized committees in the situation provided in paragraph (2) letter g), are obliged to submit the certificate from C.N.S.A.S. upon obtaining it.